A blogroll is a list of hyperlinks pointing to external websites or web pages displayed on your sidebar menu.

 Need help with widgets?
 If you want to learn more about widgets, refer to this article:

 Links Manager – Additional Information

-(Searching your links)
+(Search your links)

 You can filter links by categories …

-(Filter your links by categories)
+(Filtering your links by link category)

 You can also search and filter links in the Link Categories page.
 Use the ‘Search Link Categories’ button to find link categories, or click on the category links in the ‘Links’ column …

 (Links filtered by category)

-Additional Link Options
+Links – Additional Options